Boyd McNairy

-Dr. Boyd McNairy (1785 – November 21, 1856) was a physician and an influential early settler of Nashville, Tennessee, United States.
+Dr. Boyd McNairy (1785 – November 21, 1856) was a medical doctor and an influential early settler of Nashville, Tennessee, United States.
 A member of local medical organizations, McNairy also served as director of the Nashville Lunatic Asylum.
 He was influential in local politics; although never a candidate himself, he worked to oppose the election of Andrew Jackson to the Presidency and later to promote the nascent Whig Party.
 The Marquis de Lafayette stayed at McNairy's house when he visited Nashville in 1825.
 Federal judge John McNairy and lawyer N. A. McNairy were Boyd McNairy's older brothers.

 Career

-McNairy was born in North Carolina in 1785, and moved to Nashville with family members in 1790.
+McNairy was born in North Carolina in 1785, and moved to Nashville as a child, departing with his family, "the widow and family of General Davidson," and Andrew Jackson on November 28, 1788.
 McNairy was 23 years younger than his older brother John McNairy, a United States district court judge.
-According to one study of Andrew Jackson's apparently disputed birthplace, Boyd McNairy and John McNairy "who came with Jackson from North Carolina" endorsed the belief of U.S. senator Alexander Porter that Jackson had been born in Ireland and immigrated to the States when he was two years old.
+According to one study of Andrew Jackson's apparently disputed birthplace, Boyd McNairy and John McNairy "who came with Jackson from North Carolina" endorsed the belief of U.S. senator Alexander Porter that Jackson had been born in Ireland and immigrated to the American colonies when he was two years old.
 In 1813, Dr. McNairy treated Jackson for his wounds following a fight involving Thomas Hart Benton.

 According to the standard history of Nashville, published in 1890, he "began the practice of his profession here in the early part of 1815.
 His office at that time was in the brick house formerly owned by Robert Stothart.
 He graduated in medicine at the University of Pennsylvania, and after beginning the practice of medicine soon acquired an enviable rank for the sterling worth of his professional and manly character.
 He was distinguished for sound judgment and decision of character."
 McNairy formed a medical partnership with his neighbor John Shelby in 1817.
+Sometime maybe in the 1820s the partners promoted a smallpox inoculation program to ward off a feared epidemic.
 In 1825, during the Marquis de Lafayette's national tour of the United States, the old soldier stayed at McNairy's house while the McNairys stayed with his brother, N. A. McNairy.
 According to a history of the visit, McNairy's "wife was the daughter of a prosperous Philadelphia trader.
 The McNairy home was one of the finest brick houses in Nashville and was frequently opened to important visitors...Lafayette slept in a bed which was enclosed by magnificent curtains made of linen woven in Philadelphia in 1776 and brought to Nashville by Mrs. McNairy when she married in 1809.
 Elaborate designs and pictures com memorating the Revolution were stamped on the linen."